Aronis19/Aronis19/README.md

 # ✌ | **Ar0n1s_**
 #### 🧪 3D Modeler, Discord Server Technician & Minecraft Technician 💻
 Hey, Im Ar0n1s, I like Customizing Plugins & others.
-I Test the Newest Trending Technologies that are in Minecraft and GitHub.
+I Test and make the Newest Trending Technologies that are in Minecraft and GitHub.

 # **Contact**
 #### - 🐝 If you want to contact me, contact me on discord.